Amicus/end-dash/docs/collection.md

 </div>
 ```

-Now update that JS so that it knows which
+Now update the JS so which
-character is Bond!
+character is Bond is clear.

 ## In your Javascript